sameesin/cisco-csftd-on-aws/content/40_Deploy_FTD_FMC/3_Deployment.md

 ### STEPS
 Aim is to deploy Cisco Secure FTDv and FMCv instances on AWS through Terraform.

 Navigate to the Cloud9 terminal and copy **instances.tf** file from the Resources folder to the Development folder.
+Then navigate to the Development folder

 ```console
   cp ./Resources/instances.tf ./Development/instances.tf